 Now I’m a busy guy, and although I am excited to delve into the world of Kundalini Yoga mantras I also don’t want to bite off more than I can chew.
 I believe it is important to embrace something new in a way that compliments your life.

 I was encouraged by many modern day Kundalini yogis who blog about how they embrace mantras throughout their busy daily lives.
 This can take the form of writing mantras in a journal at night, reciting a particular mantra upon waking in the morning, singing along to mantra music in the car or bringing a mantra to mind when waiting in line at the grocery store.

-The following list of mantras are the most commonly used Kundalini Yoga mantras.
+The following list of Kundalini mantras are some of the most commonly used in Kundalini Yoga .
 To experience their full potential, incorporate these mantras into your everyday life in meaningful ways.
 Always bring a deep connection and positivity to mind when reciting their words

 Sat Nam is a seed mantra.
 It is named as such because it acts just like any seed would.
 A seed contains the knowledge of how to produce a fully grown tree.
 Planting the seed of a mantra into your consciousness, and watering it regularly with your awareness, allows it to flourish and awaken your soul.